LinkedEarth/PaleoBooks/doc/contributor_guide.rst

 #. :ref:`Submit a request to have your book added<submit-a-library-request>`

 .. note::
-    Consider sections 1 and 2 as a style guide.
-In order to be added to the library, you must have:
-    #. a fully published and hosted book and
-    #. metadata that follows the structure described in section 3!
+    Consider sections 1 and 2 (:ref:`write-your-book` and :ref:`build-your-book`) and as a style guide.
+In order to be added to the library, you must have a fully published, hosted book that includes a landing page file (markdown or similar) AND metadata that follows the structure described in section 3 (:ref:`Prepare your book to be added to the library<prepare-for-joining-the-library>`)!

 .. _write-your-book: